YashiBindal/jsTraining/README.md

                   -Return all Employees of specific Department having specific Designation -Write a method to Return All Employees Having Max Salary Per Department

-# Day 5: code in es6/dat5PromisesProxy
+# Day 5:

+-code in es6/dat5PromisesProxy

         -Create a HTML Page that will use XMLHttprequest object for performing AJAX Calls GET /POST/ PUT /DELETE